daronphang/coding_resources/javascript/scopes_hoisting_closures.md

 3) Next line is function declaration which is returned from the outer function.
 4) Return statement does not execute the function (only when it is followed by () but returns entire body of function).
 5) Inner function is returned and assigned to X where only variable b is enclosed and still exists as a closure within inner.
+6) Closure captures variable b from the lexical scope.
-6) Outer function completes execution, and variable c no longer exist.
+7) Outer function completes execution, and variable c no longer exist.
-7) When X() is invoked, variable a is created and set to 20, and value of b is from closure value.
+8) When X() is invoked, variable a is created and set to 20, and value of b is from closure value.
-8) X() completes execution and variable a ceased to exist but b is preserved as closure and continues to exist.
+9) X() completes execution and variable a ceased to exist but b is preserved as closure and continues to exist.

+### Examples:
 ```js
 // global scope
 var e = 10;